-- Eye protection must be worn at all times when in the shop to prevent particles, flying objects, or dust being lodged in your eyes..
+- Eye protection must be worn at all times when in the shop to prevent particles, flying objects, paint or dust being lodged in your eyes..
 This applies regardless if you are working on machinery or not.
-Regular glasses don't count unless they meet the ANSI Z87.1 standard. - No open toed shoes, high heels or bare feet.
+Regular glasses don't count unless they meet the ANSI Z87.1 standard. - In all other areas, you must wear safety glasses when cutting or sawing, hammering or banging, compressing or storing energy, using power tools of any kind, within 10 ft of any of these activities. - No open toed shoes, high heels or bare feet.
 Choose shoes with soft soles and stable platforms. - No loose clothing allowed.
 This includes but is not limited to ties, scarves and loose-sleeved shirts.
 Short sleeves or sleeves rolled above the elbow are preferred. - When welding, welding specific protection is required. - No shorts, dresses or skirts allowed when in the shop. - Remove all jewelry that could be caught in moving machinery.
 This includes rings, watches and loose bracelets.
 Remove necklaces and the like, if not securely restrained. - Restrain all hair that has potential for entanglement with moving machinery. - Wearing of gloves when working on moving machinery is prohibited.
 The only exceptions to this rule are; 1) the wearing of membranous gloves (such as latex or nitrile) for personal protection or contamination control when required by an MSDS; 2) The wearing of gloves while using a bench or portable grinder or buffing wheel; 3) when handing materials.
 If you need to wear gloves, see workshop supervisor for acceptable types for your application.

-Shop Cleanliness and Housekeeping
+Cleanliness and Housekeeping

-- It is everyone's job to keep the shop clean.
-Clean up your work area and leave the shop cleaner than you found it.
+- It is everyone's job to keep theses spaces clean.
+Clean up your work area and leave the space cleaner than you found it.
 Stop work at least 15 minutes before you need to leave.
 Plan ahead.
 Work areas should be swept, vacuumed, or wiped clean when finished.
-A clean shop is a safe shop. - Put tools away when not in use.
+A clean space is a safe space. - Put tools away when not in use.
 This prevents loss of tools and also makes them available to others. - Keep floors free of debris and spills (particularly oil and grease).
 Store scrap materials in the appropriate locations and recycle any unusable stock.
 Everything else goes into the trash.